-In the oral examination, applicants will be asked about the basics of mathematics (differential and integral calculus, linear algebra) and the reasons for their application as stated in their application documents.
+In the oral examination, applicants will be asked about their desired field of study.
+In addition, questions may cover basic topics in mathematics (differential and integral calculus, linear algebra) as well as fundamental knowledge in Information Physics and Computing.

 II.
 Doctoral Program